corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/notary/ha-notary-service-setup.md

 When writing the notary worker’s `node.conf` file, the notary worker must have both a `myLegalName` and a `notary.serviceLegalName` property.
 The `myLegalName` property must be unique to each notary worker, however, all notary workers in a cluster must share the same `notary.serviceLegalName`.
-For more information, see the ../corda-configuration-file.
+For more information, see [Node configuration](../node/setup/corda-configuration-file.md)..

 ## HA Notary registration process